The best hotels in Saint-Denis

 If a cyclone alert (Alerte Orange or Alerte Rouge) is issued, everything shuts down. shops, restaurants, transport.
 Your hotel becomes your world for 24-48 hours.
 Mid-range and above hotels in Barachois and Centre-ville are well-built and fine.
 Avoid budget guesthouses in older buildings near the riverbanks.

-Saint-Denis's best neighborhoods
+Saint-Denis's best hotel regions

 Centre-ville and Barachois are where you want to be based.
 Centre-ville puts you in walking distance of the Rue de Paris colonial houses, the covered market on Rue Maréchal Leclerc, and the best Créole restaurants.
 If you want the seafront promenade, Barachois is your neighborhood.